kgateway-dev/kgateway/docs/v1/github.com/solo-io/gloo/projects/gloo/api/v1/plugins/hcm/hcm.proto.sk.md

 ### TracingSettings

-Contains various settings for configuring Envoy's tracing capabilities at the listener level.
+Contains settings for configuring Envoy's tracing capabilities at the listener level.

 ```yaml
 "requestHeadersForTags": []string